 This mechanism will fund case management/patient navigation if it is paired with the delivery of a clinical service (e.g., human papillomavirus [HPV] vaccination, screening).
-Applicants offering screening services must ensure that there is access to treatment services for patients with cancers
+Applicants offering screening services must ensure that there is access to treatment services for patients with cancers that are detected as a result of the program and must describe access to treatment services in their application.

-CPRIT's service grants are intended to fund prevention interventions that have a demonstrated evidence base and are culturally appropriate for the target population.
+CPRIT's services grants are intended to fund prevention interventions that have a demonstrated evidence base and are culturally appropriate for the target population.

 CPRIT recognizes that evidence-based services have been developed but not implemented or tested in all populations or service settings.
 In such cases, other forms of evidence (e.g., preliminary evaluation or pilot project data) that the proposed service is appropriate for the population and has a high likelihood of success must be provided.
-In addition, the applicant must describe plans to adapt and evaluate the implementation of the program for the specific audience or situation.
+The applicant must fully describe the base of evidence and any plans to adapt and evaluate the implementation of the program for the specific audience or situation.

 Comprehensive projects are required.
-Comprehensive projects include a continuum of services and systems and/or policy changes and comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of clinical services, and follow-up navigation.
+Comprehensive projects include a continuum of services and systems and/or policy changes and comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of clinical services, and followup navigation.